sbraicu/calisti_lab/03-traffic.md

 kubectl -n default get istiomeshgateways demo-gw
 ```

 Create the Gateway and VirtualService resources to configure listening ports on the matching gateway deployment.
+The hosts fields should point to the external hostname of the service. (for testing purposes we are using nip.io, which is a domain name that provides wildcard DNS for any IP address.)

 ```bash
 cat > gw_vs.yaml <<EOF